krisnova/bashernetes/README.md

 ## The Control Plane

-A `netcat` server that listens on an encrypted HTTPs port
+A `netcat` server that listens on an encrypted HTTPS port

 #### The Scheduler